movementlabsxyz/movement-hack-temp/src/appendix-03-derivable-traits.md

 `clone` on each item.
 Thus, the type stored in the slice must implement `Clone`.

 The `Copy` trait allows you to duplicate a value by only copying bits stored on the stack; no arbitrary code is necessary.
-See the [“Stack-Only Data:
-Copy”][stack-only-data-copy]<!-- ignore --> section in Chapter 4 for more
-information on `Copy`.
+See the [“Copying vs. Moving Out of a Collection”][stack-only-data-copy]<!-- ignore --> section in Chapter 4 for more information on `Copy`.

 The `Copy` trait doesn’t define any methods to prevent programmers from